AntonioFeijaoUK/www-ninagernow-com/docs/_pages/about.md

 ## Contact**

  - If you are interested in any form of healing and coaching from me.
+Please contact me.
 * Email: ninagernow@gmail.com
 * Mobil: +45 28 68 70 44
 * Home: Højlandsvænget 5, 8660 Skanderborg, Denmark